Skip to main content

 Firearms, offenses against public order, concealed pistols, concealed carry permit, constitutional carry, pistol permits, Secs.
 9-11-304, 13A-11-52, 13A-11-73, 13A-11-74 repealed; Secs.
 13A-11-7, 13A-11-50, 13A-11-55, 13A-11-61.2, 13A-11-62, 13A-11-71, 13A-11-85, 13A-11-90 am'd.

-This bill would revise the presumption that a person carrying a pistol without a pistol permit is prima facie evidence of intent to commit a crime of violence.
+• Revises the presumption that carrying a pistol without a permit is proof of intent to commit a crime of violence (the presumption is revised).

 Subjects